 Swirl Painted Vases

 Looking for a beautiful and simple DIY project?
-Swirl Painted Vases are a perfect gift or a wonderful way to add a pop of colour around the house.
+Swirl Painted Vases are a perfect gift or a wonderful way to add a pop of color around the house.

 - Glass vase

-- Three acrylic paint colours (2 complimentary and white)
+- Three acrylic paint colors (2 complimentary and white)

 - Wax paper